Instamrkt/slate/source/includes/_websocket_api_calls_games.md

 close_at | null | The close game time in epoch millis (if null, game close request needs to be sent explicitly). currency | null | The currency for which you want to allow betting for in the game. hashtag | null | The social media hashtag to be associated with the game.
-If skipped will be generated from game name.
+If skipped will be generated from game name. image_url | null | The image associated and displayed with a game (e.g. as a background).